shivamchoudhary/w4119/hmwk2/README.txt

 2)Referring https://piazza.com/class/ie5l0ldfg5c6y6?cid=175.
 I have seen the
 proxy to crash when it is overwhelmed with packets.
-This is not reproducible consistenly if the packets are sent one by one.
+This is not reproducible consistenly if the packets are sent one by one.If floating point error happens in the proxy please restart the proxy and test again!
 _______________________________________________________________________________
 Last updated: 11/9/2015